At ACPHS, we will help you develop and refine these skills through opportunities that include:

 Expertise in Infectious Diseases and Nephrology

-While ACPHS boasts faculty experts across many areas of pharmacy, the College has made a concerted effort to build concentrations of faculty in the areas of Infectious Diseases and Nephrology (the study of the kidneys).
+While ACPHS boasts faculty experts across many areas of pharmacy, the College has made a concerted effort to build faculty specialties in the areas of Infectious Diseases and Nephrology (the study of the kidneys).

 Why is it important to have strengths in these two areas?
 The majority of drugs are eliminated by the kidney, so if you want to determine the optimal dose of a medication, you must have a good understanding of how the kidneys function.